 Jeremy Nicholas is a writer and broadcaster with 27 years’ experience on TV and radio, mainly with the BBC.

-He is a highly successful international keynote speaker on communication, pitching and the media, conference facilitator, awards show host, presenter, author, after-dinner speaker and comedian.
+He is a highly successful international keynote speaker on communication, pitching and the media, conference facilitator, awards show host, presenter, author, after-dinner speaker and humorist.

 Jeremy speaks on the international stage about communicating with impact.
 He shares with business audiences the secrets of how to pitch better using techniques from TV, radio and storytelling.
 Despite having a terrible singing voice he knows how to nail the ‘perfect pitch’.